 Most parts of Liberia are safe for tourists.

 Here is a list of some common risks that vacationers can face when holidaying in Liberia:

 Insect-borne diseases are possible ailments in Liberia.
-Practice standard precautions such as applying mosquito repellents, drinking clean water, and getting appropriate vaccinations before travelling.
+Practice standard precautions such as applying mosquito repellents, drinking clean water, and getting appropriate vaccinations before traveling.

 Water mishaps pose a high risk for tourists in Liberia, as there are a lot of opportunities for water sports.
 Surfing, swimming, and diving with trained and licensed tour operators are recommended to help you evade such misfortune.

 Avoiding isolated areas, including beaches, both during the day as well as night is recommended.
 Keep your valuables and documents safe at all times.
 Stay safe by avoiding secluded places.

 Tourists rely on travel agencies to help them move around the country, but some local travel agencies might dupe international travelers.
 Do your research to ensure you’re doing business with a reputable travel agency.

 Liberia Travel Medical Insurance for International Travelers – FAQs